 Lisa Alvarez’s poetry and prose has been published in Borderlands: Texas Poetry Review, Huizache, [PANK], Santa Monica Review, TAB Journal and most recently in So It Goes, the literary journal of the Kurt Vonnegut Museum and Library as well as anthologies including Sudden Fiction Latino: Short-Short Stories from the United States and Latin America (Norton).
 Along with Andrew Tonkovich, she co-edited Orange County: A Literary Field Guide (Heyday).
 She is the editor of the forthcoming Why to These Rocks: 50 Years of Poems from the Community of Writers (Heyday).
 Born in Los Angeles, she earned an MFA from UC Irvine and has taught for nearly 30 years as a professor of English at Irvine Valley College.
 She co-directs the Writers Workshops, and serves serves as Assistant Program Director at the Community of Writers.

-Leslie Daniels’ first novel, Cleaning Nabokov’s House has been published in translation in four languages.
+Leslie Daniels’ first novel, Cleaning Nabokov’s House, has been published in translation in four languages.
 The novel, now under option for film, fights the good fight of being both literary and funny.
 Daniels’ stories and essays have appeared in numerous publications.
 Her background in publishing includes over a decade as a literary agent in New York, as well as serving as the fiction editor for Green Mountains Review.
-She currently teaches writing at the Spalding University MFA program, and the Community of Writers.
 Leslie Daniels lives in Ithaca, New York. www.lesliedaniels.com

 Photo credit: Cat Gwynn